-Coastal cities, like Barcelona, Valencia, and Malaga, tend to have a more steady Mediterranean climate, with sunny days and mild changes between daily highs and lows.
-But cities inside Spain's interior, such as dead-center Madrid, experience more fluctuations.
-Days in April can be surprisingly hot while the evenings get cold.
+Coastal cities like Barcelona, Valencia, and Malaga, tend to have a more steady Mediterranean climate, with sunny days and mild changes between daily highs and lows.
+But cities inside Spain's interior, such as dead-center Madrid, experience more drastic fluctuations—days in April can be surprisingly hot while the evenings get cold.
 Madrid is also more likely to experience surprise rainstorms, so be prepared just in case.

 What to Pack